Message

 Career & Qualifications

-2000: Completed Master's course in Structural Geology at Shizuoka University Graduate School of Science and Engineering.
-Passed Certified Weather Forecaster exam utilizing 4 years of part-time experience at Japan Weather Association.
+2000: Completed Master's course in Structural Geology at Shizuoka University.
+Passed Certified Weather Forecaster exam.

 2000: Joined Shizuoka Shimbun.